ferasawadi/jobs-management/README.md

 private final EmailRepo emailRepo;
 ```

-you will have now access using the `jobService` object.
+you will have now access using the [JobService](src/main/java/com/payoneer/JobManagement/system/JobService.java).

 ### usage